Meagan Tandy: Entertainment career

 Tandy is a member of the Screen Actors Guild.
 She filmed several television commercials for national campaigns, including Wendy's, Boost Mobile and a Super Bowl commercial for Pepsi Max.
 Tandy appeared in a movie promotion for the 2007 film Shrek the Third.
 Tandy's break through film role came in the 2010 movie Unstoppable, briefly appearing as a curvaceous Hooters waitress and daughter of Denzel Washington's lead character.

 She temporarily hosted as an online correspondent for E!
 News.

 In May 2012, Tandy founded her own program for teens called "GIRL TALK" where she collaborated with the Women On The Move Network of Rancho Cucamonga.
 The 1st Annual "GIRL TALK" seminar was held in July 2013.

 Tandy currently resides in Los Angeles where she continues her acting career.
 She played Lulu Pope on the ABC Family show Jane By Design.
 Tandy appeared in Piranha 3DD, where she played Ashley Sorby, who meets a gruesome demise.
 Tandy also appeared in Trey Songz music video single called Simply Amazing from his new album Chapter V.

 In June 2013, she made her debut onto the MTV supernatural drama series Teen Wolf where she played the recurring and fan-favorite role of Braeden for 3 seasons.

 In 2014, she played Sabrina on the teen medical dramedy series Red Band Society, cancelled after 10 episodes.
 In 2015, she joined the cast of the sitcom Survivor's Remorse, playing the recurring role of Allison Pierce, for the second through fourth seasons.
 In 2016, Tandy played Chantal for the second season of the dramedy television series UnREAL.
 From 2019 to 2022, she was a regular on The CW's Batwoman as Sophie Moore.

 Personal life

 Tandy met actor Branden Wellington from television show Sistas and they started dating in 2018.
-In January 11, 2024, Tandy announced that she got engaged to Wellington.
-In September 5, 2024, the two married.
+On January 11, 2024, Tandy announced that she got engaged to Wellington.
+On September 5, they married.
+On December 11, 2025, Tandy announced they were expecting a son.
+On February 28, 2026, the couple announced that their son was born in January.